 Let $\Sab$ denote the sequence of leading digits of $a^n$ in base $b$.
 It is well known that if $a$ is not a rational power of $b$, then the sequence $\Sab$ satisfies Benford's Law; that is, digit $d$ occurs in $\Sab$ with frequency $\log_{b}(1+1/d)$, for $d=1,2,\dots,b-1$.

 In this paper, we investigate the \emph{complexity} of such sequences.
 We focus mainly on the \emph{block complexity}, $\pab(n)$, defined as the number of distinct blocks of length $n$ appearing in $\Sab$.
 In our main result we determine $\pab(n)$ for all squarefree bases $b\ge 5$ and all rational numbers $a>0$ that are not integral powers of $b$.
-In particular, we show that, for all such pairs $(a,b)$, the complexity function $\pab(n)$ is \emph{linear}, i.e., satisfies $\pab(n)=\cab n + \dab$ for all $n\ge1$, with coefficients $\cab\ge1$ and $\dab\ge0$, given explicitly in terms of $a$ and $b$.
+In particular, we show that, for all such pairs $(a,b)$, the complexity function $\pab(n)$ is an \emph{affine} function, i.e., of the form $\pab(n)=\cab n + \dab$ for all $n\ge1$, with coefficients $\cab\ge1$ and $\dab\ge0$, given explicitly in terms of $a$ and $b$.
 We also show that the requirement that $b$ be squarefree cannot be dropped: If $b$ is not squarefree, then there exist integers $a$ with $1<a<b$ for which $\pab(n)$ is not of the above form.

-We use this result to obtain sharp upper and lower bounds for $\pab(n)$, and to determine the asymptotic behavior of this function as $b\to\infty$ through squarefree values.
-We also consider the question which linear functions $p(n)=cn+d$ arise as the complexity function $\pab(n)$ of some leading digit sequence $\Sab$.
+We use this result to obtain sharp upper and lower bounds for $\pab(n)$ and to determine the asymptotic behavior of this function as $b\to\infty$ through squarefree values.
+We also consider the question which affine functions $p(n)=cn+d$ arise as the complexity function $\pab(n)$ of some leading digit sequence $\Sab$.

 We conclude with a discussion of other complexity measures for the sequences $\Sab$ and some open problems.